Skip to content

 });

-2. Get references to instances of FormData and FetchIt classes.
+2. Get references to the FormData and FetchIt instances.

 js